-- 10-degree Up Fire for better listening angle.
+- 10-degree Up Fire for a better listening angle.

-These pads are great at sound improvement as they feature high-density acoustic foam which will prevent unwanted resonances with the surface they stand on.
+These pads are great at sound improvement as they feature high-density acoustic foam, preventing unwanted resonances with the surface they stand on.

 They are wide enough to cover big monitors and can easily handle the weight.